Take your stakeholders to a place and time

 We also allow for curated storytelling directly inside the DAM.
 Select and sequence media to make a compelling presentation of the material.
 Create an article-style presentation of the material so that new staff and stakeholders can understand relevance and meaning easily.
 And leverage API connectivity to embed these stories in other applications and content delivery systems

 Even better, this contextual storytelling is available to any user of the system with the Projects and Lightboxes panel.
 Regular members can do their own curation using the files you grant access to.
 They can share their creations with others, increasing the engagement and relevance of the subject.

 Feature Spotlight – External Web Links

-While many DAMs will allow you to build a taxonomy, no other application allows you define that taxonomy as well as we do.
+While many DAMs will allow you to build a taxonomy, no other application allows you to define that taxonomy as well as we do.
 A keyword in most applications is simply the word itself – a string of letters.
-But in MediaGraph, we think that the tags themselves are first-class items which often deserve their own descriptions, definitions and web links.
+But in MediaGraph, we think that the tags themselves are first-class items that often deserve their own descriptions, definitions, and web links.

 MediaGraph allows you to attach external web links to your media in several different ways.
 You can add an unlimited number of links to any asset in the system.
 This could include online videos, articles, websites or research papers.

-Even better, you can add links to keyword, event and people tags, and those links will get attached to the assets.
+Even better, you can add links to keyword, event, and people tags, which will get attached to the assets.
 If a historic place was integral to the life of a person, or a seminal event, attaching the tag will allow users of the system to find this information easily and intuitively.